joealden/corum-client/README.md

 ## The Idea

+### A Reddit Alternative
+If you do not already know what [Reddit](https://www.reddit.com/) is, this section will explain the basic premise behind it.
+Reddit was founded in 2005, and has largely remained the same since its inception.

+As Wikipedia puts it (paraphrased):
+> Reddit is a **social news aggregation**, **web content rating** and **discussion** website.
+>
+> Reddit's registered community members can submit content such as text posts or links.
+> Registered users can then vote submissions up or down that determines their position on the page.
+> Submissions with the most up-votes appear on the front page or the top of a category.
+> Content entries are organized by areas of interest called "subreddits".

+Corum will borrow these basic ideas.
+The reason I wanted to create Corum instead of continuing to use Reddit is explained in the following subsections.

 ### A Self Governing Democracy
 Being self governed means that those that are being governed, govern themselves and each other.
 There is no higher authority that makes decisions.
 In the case of a forum site, this means that it is solely up to the users of the forum as a collective to decide what content belongs on it.
 Corum will be designed and developed from the ground up following this principle.